metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

+> **NOTE**: This SDK is actively being developed.
+We don't recommend using it in production!

 # Metabase Embedding SDK for React

-Metabase Embedding SDK for React offers a way to integrate Metabase into your application in a more seamless way compared to the current interactive embedding offering.
+The Metabase Embedding SDK for React offers a way to integrate Metabase into your application in a more seamless way compared to the current interactive embedding offering.

-The Metabase Embedding SDK is only available to Pro users and you need to authenticate your users to Metabase using JWT authentication.
+Current features:
+* embedding questions - static
+* embedding questions - w/drill-down
+* plugins for custom actions

+# Prerequisites

+* Your application is using React
+* You have a Pro or Enterprise [subscription or free trial](https://www.metabase.com/pricing/) of Metabase.

+# Getting started

+## Configure Metabase

+TODO: enable embedding, CORS?
+Start with this part?
+Open question: Should we move the JWT endpoint content here?

 ## Installation